imagej/imagej.github.io/pages/Quiver_Plot.md

 space.
 (NOTE: The actual pixel values in these images needs to be the angle in degrees, and the magnitude of the vector).
-The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.](Intro_Quiver_Plot_Image.jpg
-"Intro to generating a quiver plot From left to right: The original data showing a wave moving through time (blue = start time, red = end time).
+The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.](/images/pages/Intro_Quiver_Plot_Image.jpg "Intro to generating a quiver plot From left to right: The original data showing a wave moving through time (blue = start time, red = end time).
 Vector analysis was performed on the wave to generate a corresponding array of vector angles and vector speeds for points in space.
 (NOTE: The actual pixel values in these images needs to be the angle in degrees, and the magnitude of the vector).
-The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.")
+The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.")"

 ## Running the Quiver Plot Plugin